pkardas/notes/books/head-first-design-patterns.md

 - In our designs we should allow behaviour to be extended without the need to modify existing code.
 - Composition and delegation is often used to add new behaviours at runtime.
 - The Decorator Pattern an alternative to subclassing for extending behaviour.
-- The Decorator Pattern involves a set fo decorator patterns that are used to wrap concrete components.
+- The Decorator Pattern involves a set of decorator patterns that are used to wrap concrete components.
 - Decorator classes mirror the type of the components they decorate (in fact they are the same type as the components they decorate, either through inheritance or interface implementation).
 - Decorators change the behaviour of their components by adding new functionality before and / or after method calls to the component.
 - You can wrap a component with any number of decorators.